sidgonna/Serverless-News-App/README.md

-# Serverless News Aggregator (Updated)
+# Serverless News Aggregator

 This project implements a serverless news aggregator using AWS services.
 It fetches news articles from RSS feeds, stores them in DynamoDB, exposes them via a secured API Gateway endpoint, and displays them on a static website hosted on S3 and delivered via CloudFront with HTTPS.
-User authentication is handled by Amazon Cognito using a manual OAuth 2.0 PKCE flow implemented in the frontend JavaScript.
+User authentication is handled by Amazon Cognito.

 ## Table of Contents